sebastienjacquemart-AI/micrograd/README.md

 - If nudge (learning rate) is too high, the nn might overshoot the minimum loss + the loss might explode
 - One step (epoch) trains on all input data.
 - Zero grad: the gradients accumulate.
 So, don't forget to reset them every pass.

+# Summary by Andrej:
+- neural nets are very simple mathematical expressions that take the data and parameters as input.
+- The expression is followed by a loss function.
+The loss funtion estimates the accuracy of the predictions (forward pass) on that input data.
+Loss function is low when the predictions match the gt.
+- Backward the loss: use backpropagation to get the gradients.
+Gradients help to tune the parameters to minimize the loss.
+Iterate this in what's called gradient descent.

 # micrograd